maxfierrog/maxfierrog.github.io/content/posts/20-04-24/index.md

 # Meta-content

-The section titled "Representation" got us to stumble across the new concepts of inductive graphs and abstractions by looking at different forms for game representations.
+The section titled "Representation" got us to stumble across the new concepts of implicit graphs and abstractions by looking at different forms for game representations.
 The following section extrapolated these ideas to the domain of dynamic programming, and showed how it is possible to incorporate them into the design of solutions to real-world problems.

 Something interesting is that games made their way into the second section, despite being decidedly out of scope at that point.
 In a dying hope of getting this article back on track, I will point out that the particular example of parallelizing DP algorithms was conveniently chosen because it is used to [solve](https://en.wikipedia.org/wiki/Solved_game) bigger games faster than was previously possible (through DP algorithms that consume representations of them).

 This way, I can say that this whole article was in fact about computational game theory.
-But we both know that it was really about inductive graphs and abstractions.
+But we both know that it was really about implicit graphs and abstractions.
 Maybe, if we squint our eyes, it can be about both topics.
 Either way, I hope the lack of clarity was more stimulating than it was confusing.

 [^cfg-membership]: The problem of deciding whether or not a string is in the language of a context-free grammar.